balsikandar/keeping-up-with-kotlin/README.md

     System.out.println(carOptional.get());
 }
 ```
-Previously same was achived like this
+Previously same was achived by this
 ```
 Car car = ..//car object initialisation if(car != null) {